10 Best Veg for Growing in Containers

 Chillies need a long growing season and are best germinated late in February or early March.
 Sow 2/3 seeds to a small container and keep warm and moist.
 Once the true leaves appear and the seedlings are sturdy enough, pot up into larger containers and grow on.
 Chillies are easy to grow.

-Potatoes in Containers
+Potatoes

 As new growth comes through earth up in the pot, carefully covering the new growth, taking great care not to damage the stems.
-Potatoes are ready to harvest once flowering starts and after flowering.
+Potatoes are ready to harvest once the flowering starts and after flowering.

-Tomatoes in Containers
+Tomatoes

 Homegrown tomatoes are tasty, but time-consuming to grow.
 For the best tips on how to get a good crop, checkout growing tomatoes for important advice on watering and feeding.
 Tomatoes start off in small containers and need to be potted on to a larger container and then finally into the biggest container in which they will grow for the rest of the season.
+Detailed growing advice and short video about the importance of removing side shoots.

 The easiest types of tomatoes for containers are the bush types such as tumbling tom, Sungold which can even be grown in a hanging basket.